Teams update process

 Teams is installed by default with new installations of Microsoft 365 Apps for enterprise as described in Deploy Microsoft Teams with Microsoft 365 Apps for enterprise.

-Teams follows its own update process as outlined above, and not the update process for the other Offices apps, such as Word and Excel.
-To learn more, read Overview of update channels for Microsoft 365 Apps for enterprise
+Teams follows its own update process as outlined above.
+Teams doesn't follow the update process for the other Offices apps, such as Word and Excel.
+To learn more, read Overview of update channels for Microsoft 365 Apps for enterprise.

 What about updates to Teams on VDI?